freenas/freenas-docs/userguide/install.rst

    Upgrading a %brand% Installation

-.. note:: If you choose a :guilabel:`Fresh Install`, the backup of your configuration data must be restored using :menuselection:`System --> General --> Upload Config` after booting into the new operating system.
+.. note:: A system can be upgraded by backing up the existing configuration data with
+   :menuselection:`System --> General --> Save Config`.
+   Choose :guilabel:`Fresh Install` during the installation.
+After booting into the new the install, restore the previous configuration data with
+   :menuselection:`System --> General --> Upload Config`.

 To perform an upgrade, press :kbd:`Enter` to accept the default of :guilabel:`Upgrade Install`.
 Again, the installer will remind you that